20 BEST Things To Do In Waterton National Park In Alberta

 Golf in Waterton

-This course was inspired by Stanley Thompsons’ design and constructed between 1929-1939 and is absolutely incredible, thanks to the mountain vistas.
+The Waterton Lakes Golf Course is one of the oldest golf courses in Canada.
+This is an 18-hole course that golf enthusiasts will love.
+The course was inspired by Stanley Thompson’s design and constructed between 1929 and 1939.
+It is absolutely incredible, thanks to the mountain vistas.
 The golf course is open seven days a week during the summer!

 Go for a Mountain Horseback Ride

 The Canadian Rockies are among the top places in the world to go horseback riding.
-Alpine Stables is a family-run establishment that is well known and respected in the community.
+Alpine Stables is a family-run establishment well-known and respected in the community.
+They have been running tours since 1969 and continue to take visitors on the 200+ km of trails in Waterton Lakes National Park.

 Cycle Around Waterton

-The other is the Kootenai Brown Trail which is a multi use trail that offers views of Middle Waterton Lake and the Prince of Wales Hotel.
+The other is the Kootenai Brown Trail, a multi-use trail that offers views of Middle Waterton Lake and the Prince of Wales Hotel.
+You can rent bikes at Pat’s Waterton and Blakiston & Co.
+Adventure Rentals.

 Nevertheless, if you don’t mind not having the full Waterton experience, you’ll love visiting Waterton National Park in the winter.
 It’s a quiet time filled with endless beauty.
 Winter season begins in November and usually stretches into April.

-• Cross Country Skiing: Parks Canada sets skiing tracks on the Akamina Parkway between Little Prairie Day Use Area and Cameron Lake.
+- Cross Country Skiing: Parks Canada sets skiing tracks on the Akamina Parkway between Little Prairie Day Use Area and Cameron Lake.

-• Fat Biking: Red Rock Parkway is closed to motor vehicle access in the winter and is a great fat bike ride.
+- Fat Biking: Red Rock Parkway is closed to motor vehicle access in the winter and is a great fat bike ride.

-• Wildlife Viewing: Winter can be a fantastic time for wildlife viewing in Waterton.
-Look out for elk, and if you’re lucky, a cougar or lynx – or at the very least their tracks.
+- Wildlife Viewing: Winter can be a fantastic time for wildlife viewing in Waterton.
+Look out for elk and, if you’re lucky, a cougar or lynx – or, at the very least, their tracks.

-• Ice Skating: Linnet Lake near the Prince of Wales Hotel can be a great time to ice skate if the conditions are right.
+- Ice Skating: Linnet Lake near the Prince of Wales Hotel can be a great time to ice skate if the conditions are right.

 How to Get to Waterton National Park

-• Calgary to Waterton (270 km): An easy 2 hr 50 min via AB-2 S will get you from the city to Waterton in no time.
+- Calgary to Waterton (270 km): An easy 2 hr 50 min via AB-2 S will get you from the city to Waterton in no time.

-• Whitefish, Montana to Waterton (188 miles/300 km): If you’re busy exploring the US side of this park and want to venture across the border it’s only a 3.5 hour drive via the Carway border crossing.
+- Whitefish, Montana to Waterton (188 miles/300 km): If you’re busy exploring the US side of this park and want to venture across the border, it’s only a 3.5-hour drive via the Carway border crossing.

 Purchase a Parks Pass for Waterton National Park

-Parks Canada Day Passes
+Parks Canada Day Pass Rates

-• Youth (up to 17): Free
+Youth (up to 17) | Free |

-ULTIMATE Guide To Purchasing A Parks Canada Pass
+Our Ultimate Guide To Purchasing A Parks Canada Pass

 Where to Eat in Waterton National Park

-• The Taco Bar: Inexpensive and basic taco shop.
+- The Taco Bar: Inexpensive and basic taco shop.
 Great for a quick bite!

-• Lakeside Chophouse: Fancy restaurant with lakeside seating.
+- Lakeside Chophouse: Fancy restaurant with lakeside seating.
 Perhaps the most expensive in Waterton, but great for a special occasion.

-• Royal Stewart Dining Room at the Prince of Wales Hotel: Step back into history at the Prince of Wales Hotel.
+- Royal Stewart Dining Room at the Prince of Wales Hotel: Step back into history at the Prince of Wales Hotel.
 This is another place to have a memorable dinner on a special occasion.

 Where to Stay in Waterton National Park